cmf2196/basic_api_creation/README.md

   * api_queries.Rmd
       + This file has code snippets which will perform the api queries for the prompts detailed in the repository description.
 # Running Instructions
-To run this, first open file1 , file2, file3 in separate R sessions.
-Run file1, file2 to initalize the apis on local ports 8000 and 8001.
-By running file three AFTER you have initialized the two api's, it is possible to query the apis.
+To run this, first open init_fortune.R , init_subset.R, api_queries.R in separate R sessions.
+Run init_fortune.R , init_subset.R, to initalize the apis on local ports 8000 and 8001.
+By running api_queries.R AFTER you have initialized the two api's, it is possible to query the apis.

 # Achknowledgement
 This course is instruced by Dr. Micheal Parrott.
 A big thank you to him for his guidance with this project.